Narrow Spiked Miconia

 Miconia stenostachya, commonly known as Narrow Spiked Miconia, is a tree native to the understory of tropical rainforests in Mexico, Central and South America.
 It exhibits a moderate growth rate and typically reaches a height of 15 to 20 feet (4.5 to 6 meters) with a similar spread.
 The Narrow Spiked Miconia has a distinctive appearance with large, velvety leaves that are dark green on top and purple underneath.
 Its white flowers bloom profusely in the spring and summer, creating a striking contrast against the foliage.
 The flowers are followed by purple berries that are attractive to birds and other wildlife.

 This species is valued for its ornamental foliage and flowers, which make it a suitable choice for tropical and subtropical gardens.
 It is often used as a specimen plant or in mixed borders.
-In cultivation, Narrow Spiked Miconia requires medium amounts of water and thrives in part shade.
+In cultivation, Narrow Spiked Miconia thrives in part shade.
 It prefers medium draining loam soils and benefits from regular mulching to maintain soil moisture.
 While it is not commonly known for significant pest or disease issues, it can be susceptible to leaf spot and requires good air circulation to minimize fungal problems.
-Gardeners should be aware that in some regions outside its native range, Miconia species can become invasive, so it should be planted with caution.CC BY-SA 4.0
+Gardeners should be aware of its spreading potential and plant it with care.CC BY-SA 4.0

 Plant Description